 Our Reporting to you Required communications What is reported?
-When and where Independence Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Audit Planning Report and Audit Results Report External confirmations Management's refusal for us to request confirmations Inability to obtain relevant and reliable audit evidence from other procedures Audit results report Consideration of laws and regulations Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
-This communication is subject to compliance with legislation on tipping off Enquiry of the PCC and CC into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the PCC and CC may be aware of Audit results report Internal controls Significant deficiencies in internal controls identified during the audit Management letter/audit results report
+When and where Independence Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Audit Planning Report and Audit Results Report

+Our Reporting to you Required communications What is reported?
+When and where External confirmations Management's refusal for us to request confirmations Inability to obtain relevant and reliable audit evidence from other procedures Audit results report Consideration of laws and regulations Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
+This communication is subject to compliance with legislation on tipping off Enquiry of the PCC and CC into possible instances of non-compliance with laws and Audit results report regulations that may have a material effect on the financial statements and that the PCC and CC may be aware of Internal controls ► Significant deficiencies in internal controls identified during the audit Management letter/audit results report